Boussama/PianoTilesBot/README.md

 #Start

-to start you have juste to open the [Piano Tiles](http://tanksw.com/piano-tiles/) in your browser make sure that you delete the div with the id of "opt_title" and "header" with the integrated developpement tool. you are free to open the python file like you want you have just to make the game space visible.
+to start you have juste to open the [Piano Tiles](http://tanksw.com/piano-tiles/) in your browser or use the -o option to open it through the bot. you are free to open the python file like you want you have just to make the game space visible.